 Related Reading: How Being A Father Changed My Life For The Better

 Also known as the ‘insecure’ avoidant style, dating somebody with avoidant attachment can quickly take a toll on your relationship.
 Their mystery, their walls and their refusal to romanticize things can quickly become nerve-wracking for the other person.
-Even though they’re attractive and charming on all their dates, ready for a relationship and seem to be trustworthy and loyal – they still might not be able to give you the security that you need in a long-lasting relationship.
+Even though they’re attractive and charming on all their dates, seem ready for a relationship and also come across as trustworthy and loyal – they still might not be able to give you the security that you need in a long-lasting relationship.

 For someone who grew up with these long-standing issues, which later on manifest as avoidant attachment issues, handling a relationship is difficult for them too.
 Now if you are dating someone with this relationship attachment style, read below.
 Here are a few ways in which an avoidant attachment relationship works.

 Don’t be fooled by their witticisms and charms.
 Their sturdy exterior is hardly a reflection of their empty interior.
 They might seem to carry themselves exceptionally well, but only because they’ve had to master the art of self-dependence at a very young age.
 This has made them tougher than you can imagine, but on the inside, they are scared of being hurt all the time.